kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 * Know what to do: _The business_
 * Know how to do it: _The technology_

-And in most projects the hard part isn't the "how", it is the what.
+And in most projects the hard part isn't the _how_, it is the what.
 That's where most systems fail and that's what we are going to focus.

 ## What the software does is not obvious